ArcelorMittal, Peabody open bid for Macarthur Coal

-AMSTERDAM Peabody Energy BTU.N and ArcelorMittal (ISPA.AS) said on Thursday their $5 billion takeover offer for Australian group Macarthur Coal MCC.AX had opened for acceptance.
+AMSTERDAM Aug 18 Peabody Energy and ArcelorMittal said on Thursday their $5 billion takeover offer for Australian group Macarthur Coal had opened for acceptance.

 "Peabody and ArcelorMittal urge all Macarthur shareholders to accept the compelling offer to receive a substantial premium for their investment," the companies said in a joint statement.